docsforadobe/after-effects-plugin-guide/docs/effect-details/parameters-floating-point-values.rst

 Parameters & Floating Point Values
 ################################################################################

-We have something to admit to you; for years, even though we’ve given you 8 bit color values, we’ve internally used floating point representations behind your back.
-That’s right, even with over-bright colors, we’d only ever tell you ‘255, 255, 255’.
+We have something to admit to you; for years, even though we've given you 8 bit color values, we've internally used floating point representations behind your back.
+That's right, even with over-bright colors, we'd only ever tell you ‘255, 255, 255'.
 Yeah, right.
-Well, we can’t live the lie any longer!
+Well, we can't live the lie any longer!
 Given a color parameter (passed to you by After Effects in your

-effect’s parameter array), this function returns a floating point representation, including any high dynamic range component.
+effect's parameter array), this function returns a floating point representation, including any high dynamic range component.

 ----